-All ground transportation will be by 4WD vehicles.
+All ground transportation will be by 4WD vans.

 Best Time to visit Mongolia

-June to September is the best time for travel to Mongolia.
+June to early September is the best time to travel to Mongolia.
 The weather is mild, generally dry throughout the central and southern areas.
-It can be still cold in the northern mountainous areas.
+It can be still cold in the northern mountainous regions.
 The temperature in the steppe averages around 66°F, and may fall to 50°F, or below, at night.
-In the Gobi, temperatures in summer average 85-95°F, however, the nights can get quite cool.
-In the mountains temperatures will be lower with the increase of the altitude.
-July and August receive rains in the northern and southern areas but the rain is brief and doesn't affect the tours.
+In the Gobi, temperatures in summer average 85-95°F; however, the nights can get quite cold.
+In the mountains, temperatures will be lower with the increase of the altitude.
+July and August receive rains in the northern and southern areas, but the rain is brief and doesn't affect the tours.

-The winter begins at October and lasts through April and is not the best time to travel to the north.
+The winter begins in October and lasts through April and is not the best time to travel to the north.

 Passport and Visa: